Ananth7677/FinDOCRAG/README.md

 # FinDocRAG

-FinDocRAG is a work-in-progress document preparation pipeline for retrieval-augmented generation (RAG) over financial reports.
-It extracts text from PDFs, removes detected headers and footers, and creates overlapping text chunks with document and page references.
+FinDocRAG is a work-in-progress retrieval-augmented generation (RAG) API for financial reports.
+It extracts PDF text, removes detected headers and footers, creates overlapping chunks, and stores Gemini embeddings in PostgreSQL with pgvector.

-The current implementation covers extraction, cleaning, chunking, and Gemini embedding generation, with FastAPI controllers for each stage.
-Vector search and question answering are not implemented yet.
+FastAPI exposes each processing stage and a question-answering endpoint that retrieves relevant chunks and generates Gemini answers with citations.
+See the current limitations before rerunning embeddings or processing changed reports.

 ## Project structure